FrosTiK-SD/mongik/readme.md

 # Mongik

-A simple MongoDB warpper for Golang MongoDB driver.
-It no way tries to replace the native MongoDB driver and just acts like a wrapper with in-built caching and optimised query parsing.
+A simple MongoDB wrapper for Golang MongoDB driver.
+It does not try to replace the native MongoDB driver but simply act as a wrapper with in-built caching and optimised query parsing.

+Provides two caching options, either using `BigCache` or using `Redis`.

-## Why use Mongik ?
+## Why use Mongik?

-Suppose you want to reduce DB calls to MongoDB to save costing you are getting lots of `READ` requests and less `WRITE`, Mongik will be the right choice for you.
-This is just a wrapper over MongoDB driver so you can use the native driver anytime according to your preference.
+If you want to reduce DB calls to MongoDB to save DB costs and you are getting lots of `READ` requests and less `WRITE` requests then Mongik will be the right choice for you.
+This is a wrapper over the MongoDB driver so you can use the native driver anytime.

+`Redis` version of Mongik is also available for use, if you have a horizontally scaled server.

-## Why not use Mongik ?
+## Why to not use Mongik?

-If you have a use-case where there are lots of `WRITE` requests and less `READ` requests, Mongik may not be a life-saver for you.
-You can still use Mongik but you will not have any significant performance gain over the native MongoDB driver as it will use the native MongoDB driver itself for the operations can there is no point in caching in this scenario.
+If you have lots of `WRITE` requests and less `READ` requests, Mongik may not be a life-saver for you.
+You can still use Mongik but you will not have any significant performance gain over the native MongoDB driver as it will use the native MongoDB driver itself for the `WRITE` operations as there is no point in caching in this scenario.

-If you have a scaled server (Horizontally scaled specifically) then Mongik will not be a good choice for you **if you are using the `BigCache` version of Mongik.** In such a usecase you have to use the `Redis` version of `Mongik` [BETA]
+If you have a scaled server (Horizontally scaled specifically) then use `Redis` version of `Mongik`.
+[BETA]

-## How to get started ?
+## How to get started?

-Its actually very simple

-Lets first install it
+It is pretty simple!

+### Installation

 ```.go
 go get github.com/FrosTiK-SD/mongik
 ```

-Initialize it

-BigCache Version
+### Initialisation

+`BigCache` version

 ```.go
 package main